-The Educational Advisory Council provides professional advice and guidance on emerging topics relating to the teaching field.
-The Council is comprised of recognized experts in health education with affiliations with local high schools and leading universities.
+The Educational Advisory Council provides valuable support and guidance on emerging topics in the teaching field as well as advice on the shape and design of our breast health curriculum.
+This Council is comprised of recognized experts in education with affiliations to local school districts and leading colleges.

 Normadeane Armstrong, PhD